By Corey Patterson

 As they try to recover from this major rift in their relationship, Kilgrave takes control of Luke and forces him to attack Jessica.
 She is then forced to grab a nearby gun and knock him out with a single shot.
 Unfortunately, the force of the blow leaves him with severe internal bleeding and Jessica is forced to rush him to the nearest hospital.

-While looking for help from the hospital’s nurses, Jessica runs into Claire Thomas, a strong-willed woman who was introduced earlier in Daredevil.
+While looking for help from the hospital’s nurses, Jessica runs into Claire Temple, a strong-willed woman who was introduced earlier in Daredevil.
 She agrees to treat Luke while Jessica explains their situation.

 During their conversation the topic of guilt surfaces and leads to quite a telling statement from Claire.